 GETTING STARTED

 What do you wish your kitchen looked like?
 Collecting photos of kitchens you like is a great idea.
-Maybe one has a little nook you like, or another has a pantry cabinet that you think would add the storage you need for your kitchen.
-Did you stumble upon an old cabinet that you wished was new and something you could have?
-We can copy it!.
+Maybe one has a little nook you like, or another has a unique pantry cabinet that would add the storage you need for your kitchen.
 Keep ideas about the small things too- a shelf you like, the way the molding goes over the window, or maybe it’s the nifty space for the dog’s water bowl!
-Keep your ideas together and when the time comes for your new kitchen you can sort through everything and pull it together to design your perfect kitchen.
+Keep your ideas together and when the time comes for your new kitchen we can sort through everything and pull it together to design your perfect kitchen.

 Maybe your kitchen has an outdated style and you want the same layout but new cabinetry?